What Happens Postpartum for Moms of Multiples

 So you’re having multiples…congratulations!

-Get excited, because we’re going to detail the real postpartum experience, written from our very own experiences.
+Get excited, because we’re going to detail the real postpartum experience for moms of multiples, written from our very own experiences.
 It’s very long and meaty, so I apologize in advance.
 Here we go…

 Vaginal Delivery vs. C-Section